-- Two dental preventive visits and fluoride varnishes per year
+- 2 dental preventive visits and fluoride varnishes per year

 - Free car seats for eligible children up to 8 years old